collinsjacob127/Data_Structures/README.md

 # Rust
-Practicing rust by making lots of linked lists and various data structures.
+Practicing rust by making lots of data structures.